Behind the New York Cosmos logo

 Pelé retired two years later in 1977, a year that marked the start of the decline for the North American Soccer League.
 The league eventually folded in 1984 due to falling attendances and a lack of interest among the US media.

-Image courtesy of The Right Winger
+Image via The Right Winger.

 “The Cosmos name and brand was sold to English businessman Paul Kemsley in 2009, whose group, fronted by Pelé and including many well-known soccer figures, announced a new team with the Cosmos’ name in August 2010.
 As of January 2011, the new Cosmos are attempting to become an MLS (Major League Soccer) expansion franchise.”

-— WIKIPEDIA
+— Wikipedia

-Sports related posts on Logo Design Love:
+Sports related on Logo Design Love:

 Fifa World Cup logos